 In 1859, then president of the Toronto Turf Club; Casimir Gzowski, petitioned Queen Victoria to grant a plate for a new race.
 Upon royal assent, a plate was granted and the King’s Plate was born.

-Most of the top online sportsbooks offer betting odds for the King’s Plate.
-You can find King’s Plate odds under the “horse racing” section in the sports section of these books.
-Our site will also keep you updated on any new odds for King’s Plate.
+Most of the top online sportsbooks offer betting for the King’s Plate.
+You can find the King’s Plate under the “horse racing” section in the sports section of these books.

 Although there is no formally prescribed dress code for the King’s Plate, attendees are encouraged to embrace the occasion by dressing in elegant attire, enhancing their overall enjoyment of the horse racing experience.